-This a non-project action.
-Not applicable - no site is associated with this proposal.
-Any development-related land use action will be required to comply with MICC Ch.
-15.09, Stormwater Management Program; Ch.
-19.07, Environment, including standards for wetlands, watercourses, and habitat areas; and, Ch 19.13, Shoreline Master Program.
-Final design for specific projects will be reviewed for compliance under SEPA, Shoreline Management, and other federal, state, and local permitting processes.
+This is a non-project, legislative action only.
+Any development-related land use action in the area affected by the proposed code amendments will be required to comply with MICC Ch.
+15.09, Stormwater Management Program and; and Ch.
+19.07, Environment.
+Final design for specific projects will be reviewed for compliance under SEPA and other federal, state, and local permitting processes.